Director of Finance

 - Knowledge of Generally Accepted Accounting Principles.

-- Experience with Sage Intacct Financial Accounting software; Bill.com and Concur; experienced computer user; familiar with Windows XP, Microsoft Office Suite.
+- Familiar with MIP Financial Accounting or other accounting software; experienced computer user; familiar with Windows XP, Microsoft Office Professional 2010.

 - Self-starter, excellent analytical, communication and interpersonal skills.